SandTechStuff/10ThemeFor11/README.md

 # Installation

+First, you need to install a UxTheme patcher to allow custom `.msstyles` themes since Microsoft locks them out by default.
+Some options include the Windhawk mod [UXTheme hook](https://windhawk.net/mods/uxtheme-hook) and [SecureUxTheme](https://github.com/namazso/SecureUxTheme).

+_This theme has only been tested using the UXTheme hook Windhawk mod._

 Currently, no theme file for easy install is provided.
 You can download the latest `10ThemeFor11.msstyles` file from the repository and manually place it in the themes folder for now.

 ### Recommendations